 Don’t let your belly grumble distract you while you’re daubing digits at bingo.
 The Membertou Entertainment Centre has a concession cart stocked with bars, chips and pop, so that you don’t even have to leave your chair.
 Indulging in junk food is part of the fun of going to bingo…right?

-Take advantage of technology.
 Membertou has electronic bingo machines.
-Although we have heard that you have to show up early in order to snag these hot items before they are gone.
+Although you’ll have to show up early in order to snag these hot items before they are gone.

 - The Membertou Entertainment Centre has donated over $1,500,000.00 to local charities since opening in 2007.